acammarat/var/avgpos/README.md

   - Crystallographic lattice vectors (a, b, c)
   - Custom Miller indices [h,k,l]
 - Calculate standard deviation of positions
-- Display individual atomic positions along the selected direction
-- **NEW:** Calculate and export orthogonal projections onto a plane perpendicular to the direction vector
+- Calculate and export orthogonal projections onto a plane perpendicular to the direction vector and passing through the average position

 ## Requirements